pascalpp/current-desktop-color/README.md

 ## Keyboard Maestro

-I also tested this in the popular macro utility [Keyboard Maestro](https://www.keyboardmaestro.com), which has a `Set Desktop Image` action that allows you to set the desktop image, scaling method, and fill color.
-This action also works in Monterey, but not in Sonoma.
-(This action likely uses the same `NSWorkspace.shared.setDesktopImageURL` API method.)
+I also tested this in the popular macro utility [Keyboard Maestro](https://www.keyboardmaestro.com), which has a `Set Desktop Image` action that allows you to set the desktop image, scaling method, and fill color, likely using the same `NSWorkspace.shared.setDesktopImageURL` API method.
+Keyboard Maestro is able to set the fill color in Monterey, but not in Sonoma.

 ![Keyboard Maestro](images/keyboard-maestro.png)